uberto/kondor-json/README.md

 }
 ```

-What we need to do is to define a converter.
-Usually Kondor converters are Kotlin objects named with a J in front of the
+What we need to do first, is to define a converter for our class.
+Usually Kondor converters are Kotlin objects named
-class name, but you can use a different convention.
+with a J in front of the class name, but you can use a different convention.

 With the converter `JFileInfo` we can parse a Json string in this way: